Culture jamming: Tactics

+One of the earliest American culture jammers, Joey Skaggs began staging elaborate media hoaxes in the 1960s as a form of social critique and performance art.
+His satirical projects, including the Cathouse for Dogs (a fictitious brothel for canines) and the Comacocoon (a fake sensory-deprivation vacation therapy), targeted institutional authority and exposed the media's susceptibility to sensationalism.
+Skaggs' interventions are regarded as foundational to the development of culture jamming as a strategy for media activism and public discourse.

 The basic unit in which a message is transmitted in culture jamming is the meme.
 Memes are condensed images that stimulate visual, verbal, musical, or behavioral associations that people can easily imitate and transmit to others.
 The term meme was coined and first popularized by geneticist Richard Dawkins, but later used by cultural critics such as Douglas Rushkoff, who claimed memes were a type of media virus.
 Memes are seen as genes that can jump from outlet to outlet and replicate themselves or mutate upon transmission, just like a virus.

 Culture jammers will often use common symbols such as the McDonald's golden arches or Nike swoosh to engage people and force them to think about their eating habits or fashion sense.
 In one example, jammer Jonah Peretti used the Nike symbol to stir debate on sweatshop child labor and consumer freedom.
 Peretti made public exchanges between himself and Nike over a disagreement.
 Peretti had requested custom Nikes with the word "sweatshop" placed in the Nike symbol.
 Nike refused.
 Once this story was made public, it spread worldwide and contributed to the already robust conversation about Nike's use of sweatshops, which had been ongoing for a decade prior to Peretti's 2001 stunt.

 Jammers can also organize and participate in mass campaigns.
 Examples of cultural jamming like Perretti's are more along the lines of tactics that radical consumer social movements would use.
 These movements push people to question the taken-for-granted assumption that consuming is natural and good and aim to disrupt the naturalization of consumer culture; they also seek to create systems of production and consumption that are more humane and less dominated by global corporate late capitalism.